yixuanzona/ComfyUI-LTX2_ICLoRA-ImageEdit-I2V/README.md

  ![WorkflowPreview](result/result_depth.gif)

-### I2V
+### V2V
-A standalone Image-to-Video workflow using LTX-2_ICLoRA_Distilled.
-The settings are the same as the I2V part in the combined workflow, without the image editing steps.
+A standalone Video-to-Video workflow using LTX-2_ICLoRA_Distilled.
+The settings are the same as the V2V part in the combined workflow, without the image editing steps.

  ![WorkflowPreview](result/depth.PNG)